 As a precaution, for the past few days we've taken to locking our car doors.
 Here in the country, we usually don't do that -- in fact, people leave their keys in the car, and the car running, in the local supermarket parking lot! -- but it's zucchini season, and we have to guard against the random zucchini deposited on the passenger seat.
 Yes, it happens, and nowhere -- not the porch, the front stoop, the mailbox or the car -- is safe.
 One of the recipes in my summer e-book, 23 Zucchini: Fast, fun, easy recipes from The Perfect Pantry kitchen, this zucchini, egg and goat cheese breakfast casserole is a favorite way to cook those gifts of zucchini from gardening friends or the farmers market.
 Egg and

 cheese casseroles are an easy go-to for busy weekdays and lazy weekends; enjoy them for breakfast, or with a green salad for lunch or supper.
 This is quiche without the crust, which

 makes it a great gluten-free main dish.
 (Please check out the e-book for many more ideas for cooking with zucchini.
 The book -- for iPad, Kindle, smart phone or computer -- is fun, inexpensive, and people are saying nice things about it.)

-Continue reading "Recipe for egg and cheese breakfast casserole with smoked salmon and leeks" »
+Continue reading "Recipe for zucchini, egg and goat cheese breakfast casserole" »